scottlafetra/DarkFrontier/Gameplay Rules.md

-*v0.1.1*
+*v0.2.0*
 # Gameplay Rules

 ## Round Overview
-1. Comand
+1. Command
-2. Move Player Ships
+2. Turn and Burn
 3. Place Projectiles
-4. Advance Projectiles
+4. Advance token

 ## Setup
 1. The defending player places their ship with no velocity in the center hex of the map, on the White Sands Shipyard.